silnrsi/feax/docs/feaextensions.md

 # FEA Extensions Current

-This document describes the functionality of `psfmakefea` and lists the extensions to fea that are currently supported.
+This document describes the functionality of `makefeax` and lists the extensions to fea that are currently supported.
 <!-- TOC -->

 - [Generated Classes](#generated-classes)